List of content you will read in this article:

 That’s it!
 Yes, it is this simple process through which you can install PIP on Windows.
 Let us head toward our next segment.

 How to install PIP on Linux?
 [A Step-by-Step Guide]

 Now, Python Package Index is used by PIP as the default source for the packages in the Linux Operating System.
-Hence, when you type,
+Hence, when you type "pip install package_name".

 pip install package_name

 This command is designed to search for a specific package in PyPI.
 When the package is detected among the family of Unix-like operating systems that use the Linux kernel and are open source, it is promptly downloaded and installed.
 The execution of the command depends on whether you're working with Python pip or Python3-pip, depending on your system's Python version.